Are your Skincare and Personal Care Products Safe?

 “Forever” chemicals don't break down in the environment or in the body.
 They are the same chemicals that are used in non-stick cookware like Teflon.
 Research on these topics can help develop insight into whether your product is safe or harmful.

 2 Use chemical-free and natural products: It is essential to choose natural skin and hair care products that are 100% free of synthetic chemicals.
 They are pure and act as superfoods.
 These products help nourish the skin with the right nutrients and work to retain natural oils and moisture.
 Natural antioxidants present in the Vision Products’ natural product line help slow down the ageing process, rejuvenate the skin, and make you look young.
-Some natural and wild harvested ingredients are almond oil, carrot oil, calendula extract, shea nut butter, the camu camu and acai.
+Some natural and wild harvested ingredients are camu camu, acai, tamanu oil, rose hip oil, grape seed oil,almond oil, carrot oil, calendula extract, shea nut butter, the camu camu and acai.

 Natural preservative: Vision Products natural skin care line uses a natural preservative called Totarol, a rare phytochemical with potent anti-oxidant properties.
 It comes from the recycled bark of the New Zealand totara tree.
-Vision Products believes in making products with natural ingredients, and a natural preservative is key to enable formulations to preserve those natural ingredients.
-Totarol used in Vision Products’ natural skincare increases the shelf due to its anti-bacterial properties- hence you get natural and long-lasting skin.
+The company believes in making products with natural ingredients, and a natural preservative is key to enable formulations to preserve those natural ingredients.
+Totarol used in Vision Products’ natural skincare increases the shelf life due to its anti-bacterial properties- hence we get long-lasting natural and beautiful skin.

 Ayurveda: It is important to know about nature, well-being, and its benefits.
-Therefore, reading about Ayurveda which talks about nature, herbs, yoga, and meditation can help us maintain good health.
+Therefore, reading about Ayurveda which talks about nature, herbs, yoga, and meditation can help us understand how to bring balance in our body, mind and soul and by practicing it we can maintain good health.